 There are in total 4 cave temples all carved out of the sandstone cliff and are similar in the layout with a veranda and a hall with pillars leading to the small sanctum which houses the sculpture.

-The first and the oldest of the temples is dedicated to Lord Shiva.
+The first and the oldest of the temples are dedicated to Lord Shiva.
 The second and the third cave temples are dedicated to Lord Vishnu.
 And the fourth and the latest of the Cave temples is dedicated to the Jain Tirthankaras of the 6th century.
 The caves have exquisite mythological figures and inscriptions carved on the walls and pillars.

 The temple caves overlook a town and a 5th century Agastya Tirtha Lake.
 From the large courtyard of the second temple, one can spot the Badami Fort located on top of the opposite hill, the Mallikarjuna and the Bhuthanatha temples situated towards the right on the bank of the Agastya Tirtha Lake.